Learning Geometry and Topology via Multi-Chart Flows: MODELING USING MULTI-CHART FLOWS

 which can be implemented using the \textit{logsumexp} operation, enabling direct MLE training of the flows.

-\paragraph{Expectation-Maximization (EM).} EM is arguably the most commonly used algorithm for training mixture models, and we adapt the EM algorithm to train multi-chart flows.
+\paragraph{Expectation Maximization (EM).} EM is arguably the most commonly used algorithm for training mixture models, and we adapt the EM algorithm to train multi-chart flows.
 During EM training, the E-step and the M-step are iteratively applied.
 In one E-step, the responsibilities of the individual flows can be calculated as

 while in one M-step, one minimizes the loss function